PURPOSE AND GUIDELINES

 17.05.125 Time frames for decisions.

 (4) Exceptions.
-Exceptions to the time limits for a final decision include:
+Exceptions to the time limits for decision include:

-(c) Cases when significant project revisions have been made or requested by the applicant, which do not constitute new applications, in which case the time period will be calculated from the time that the department determines the revised application to be complete;
+(c) Cases when significant project revisions have been made or requested by the applicant, which do not constitute new applications, in which case the time frame for decision will be restarted and calculated from the date that the department determines the revised application to be procedurally complete;

 (d) Any period during which an environmental impact statement is being prepared following a determination of significance pursuant to Chapter 43.21C RCW;